straks/straks/README.md

 Introducing a new decentralised, open source, community driven digital currency, focusing on e-commerce utility.

-The name is a Danish word, that has never been used in any cryptocurrency context until now.
+The name is a Danish word that has never been used in any cryptocurrency context until now.
 It means quick/immediate - referring to the focus that we have on ensuring that transactions are as fast as can be and to be the most efficient cryptocurrency for e-commerce utility in the sector.
 The currency unit of account is **STAK**, along with its exchange ticker.

 ##### E-Commerce